hackthedev/agi/docs/concepts/How to make a computer curious.md

 ## How the computer becomes curious

 Every concept has properties that we need to teach somehow, and as in this example, the concept `rain` has properties like `wet`, `cold`, etc...
-The problem is if you look at the entire map you'll realise that it only knows about the concepts `rain`, `today` and `its`, but not about `wet`, `cold` or others.
+The problem is if you look at the entire map you'll realize that it only knows about the concepts `rain`, `today` and `its`, but not about `wet`, `cold` or others.

 Thats where a simple rule becomes a game changer.
 If you tell your computer to search for all properties where there is no concept yet, try to solve it!
 Try to find out what it is, maybe by asking the user about it via a prompt or similar.